ElliotMebane/CodeSamplesPrivate/projects/HappyBirthday/documentation/read_me.txt

  //		Features: Robotlegs, AS3-Signals, CSS Styles, Custom Localization Solution.

  //	PROJECT SETUP DETAILS
  //		TYPE			: FLEX PROJECT
  //		IDE				: FLASH BUILDER 4.5.1
  //		TARGET			: Various Mobile Platforms/Devices using AIR 2.6 USING FLEX 4.5.1
  //		DEPENDENCIES		: Go to Project Properties -> Flex Build Path -> Library Path -> 'Add SWC Folder...' for folder 'libs'
  //		COMPILER ARGS   : -locale en_US

  //	DOCUMENTATION
- //		See './documentation' - Contains Any Instructions
+ //		See './documentation' - Contains Any Instructions and screenshots to help.

  // ASDOC
  //		It is probably possible to generate ASDoc for this project.
 I did not set it up.